new CD "Reference Points - Points of View" will be released on May 5th 2023

 A new breath for Saxkartel -

 Today Tom takes the quartet a step further: (organized) atonality and asymmetrical grooves have become important ingredients in the new repertoire.
+And let it be clear: there's a lot of composition to it, but these compositions only start a real life when spiced with solo's from the four of them.

-Matthias Van den Brande: tenor saxophone.
+Matthias Van den Brande: soprano saxophone.

-Tom Van Dyck: bariton saxophone and compositions.
+Tom Van Dyck: baritone saxophone and compositions.

 Saxkartel (2000 - 2009)